Duration

 • Practice appropriate design processes to create optimal interior designs.

-• Employ a variety of techniques and skills to communicate interior design projects effectively.
+• Employ various techniques and skills to communicate interior design projects effectively.

 • Develop awareness of environmental issues and systems to design sustainable interiors.

-• Follow national and international standards to construct a complete set of working drawings.
+• Follow national and international standards to construct a complete working drawing set.

 Program Learning Outcomes

-• Practise general educational knowledge such as languages, research skills, business and psychological principles to apply them in their respective profession.
+• Practise general educational knowledge, such as languages, research skills, and business and psychological principles, and apply them in their respective professions.

-• Develop English proficiency level to communicate effectively using art and design terminology.
+• Develop English proficiency to communicate effectively using art and design terminology.

-• Apply art and design elements and principles to create artworks.
+• Apply art and design elements and principles to create artwork.

-• Outline elements and principles of interior, history, human behaviour, design theories and ecological issues underlying design solutions.
+• Outline elements and principles of the interior, history, human behavior, design theories, and ecological issues underlying design solutions.

 • Design creative interiors using specific concepts based on project program requirements and users’ needs.

-• Create sustainable interior design solutions considering local environment.
+• Create sustainable interior design solutions considering the local environment.

 • Construct detailed building documents using precise data and specifications.